11-Hydroxy-THC

-11-Hydroxy-Δ^{9}-tetrahydrocannabinol (11-OH-Δ^{9}-THC, alternatively numbered as 7-OH-Δ^{1}-THC), usually referred to as 11-hydroxy-THC, is the main active metabolite of tetrahydrocannabinol (THC), which is formed in the body after it's consumed.
+11-Hydroxy-Δ^{9}-tetrahydrocannabinol (11-OH-Δ^{9}-THC, alternatively numbered as 7-OH-Δ^{1}-THC), usually referred to as 11-hydroxy-THC within cannabis culture, is the main active metabolite of tetrahydrocannabinol (THC), the major psychoactive substance in cannabis.

-After cannabis consumption, THC is metabolized inside the body by cytochrome P450 enzymes such as CYP2C9 and CYP3A4 into 11-hydroxy-THC and then further metabolized by dehydrogenase and CYP2C9 enzymes to form 11-nor-9-carboxy-THC (THC-COOH), which is inactive at the CB_{1} receptors; and further glucuronidated to form 11-nor-Δ^{9}-tetrahydrocannabinol-9-carboxylic acid glucuronide (Δ^{9}-THC-COOH-glu) in the liver, from where it is subsequently excreted through feces and urine (via bile from the liver).
-Both metabolites, along with THC, can be assayed in drug tests.
+After cannabis consumption, THC is metabolized inside the body by cytochrome P450 enzymes such as CYP2C9 and CYP3A4 into 11-hydroxy-THC and then further metabolized by dehydrogenase and CYP2C9 enzymes to form 11-nor-9-carboxy-THC (THC-COOH), which is inactive at the CB_{1} receptors; and further glucuronidated to form 11-nor-Δ^{9}-tetrahydrocannabinol-9-carboxylic acid glucuronide (Δ^{9}-THC-COOH-glu) in the liver, from where it is subsequently excreted through feces and urine.
+Both metabolites can be assayed in drug tests.

-11-hydroxy-THC can be formed after consumption of THC from inhalation (vaping, smoking) and oral (by mouth, edible, sublingual) use, although levels of 11-hydroxy-THC are typically higher when eaten compared to inhalation.
+11-hydroxy-THC is formed after human consumption of THC containing products regardless of administration route, although levels of 11-hydroxy-THC are typically higher when cannabis products are eaten instead of inhaled.